-Winter in Olympia is cooler than ever with the return of the city’s seasonal ice rink, Oly on Ice.
-After a pandemic-induced hiatus last season, Oly on Ice is back for its third season, Nov.
-19, 2021–Jan.
-17, 2022.
+Winter in Olympia is cooler than ever with the return of the city’s seasonal ice rink, Oly on Ice, opening for the season Friday, Nov.
+18, 2022.
 To find Oly on Ice, just look for the big white tent across from Capitol Lake in downtown Olympia!

 My boys and I got our skates from the skate counter and gave it a go.